-Only a couple of decades ago, Naoshima was just an unremarkable fishing island struggling to make ends meet.
-Then, in 1992, Benesse House opened its world-class art museum on the island, and the rest is history.
-Today, Naoshima is one of Japan’s most interesting and unusual destinations, with art exhibits spilling out onto beaches, into shrines, and occupying empty houses.
-The delightfully kitsch I Love Yuu bathhouse is a particular favourite of ours, while the Chichu Museum has a stunning collection of Monets.
+Only a couple of decades ago, Naoshima Island was just an unremarkable fishing island struggling to make ends meet.
+Then, in 1992, Benesse House opened its world-class art museum on there, and the rest is history.

-Linking Honshu main island with Shikoku via six tiny islands, the Shimanami Kaido is without doubt Japan’s most impressive cycle route.
-Crossing a series of bridges and snaking past tiny rural communities, this is a great way to explore a very different side of Japan and enjoy some fabulous views at the same time.
+Linking Honshu main island with Shikoku via six tiny islands, the Shimanami Kaido is Japan’s most dramatic cycle route.
+Crossing a series of bridges and snaking past tiny rural communities, this is one of our favourite ways to explore the islands of the Seto Inland Sea.
 No special equipment or training needed – just hire a bike and go.
 The U2 Cycle Hotel in Onomichi is a great place to start.

 The city of Tokushima is the home of Awa Odori, Japan’s biggest dance festival.
 Over a million visitors flock to the festival every year to watch performers in traditional costume perform the “fool’s dance”, and partake of special festival food and drink.
 Held in August, this is a fantastic way to get a taste of Shikoku’s traditional culture – and get to know a few of the locals, who are always keen to make friends during the festive period.